This is the latest information as at June 2025.

 1. Research McDonald’s Values and Culture

-Before your interview, take the time to research McDonald’s values, culture, and history.
+Before your interview take some time to research McDonald’s values, culture and history.

-Familiarize yourself with the company’s mission and vision statements, as well as its commitment to community and diversity.
-Demonstrating your alignment with these values helps to set a positive tone for the interview.
+Read the company’s mission and vision statements and their commitment to community and diversity.
+Showing you align with these values will set a good tone for the interview.

-Also, remember that the stores are owned by franchisees who follow a very strict set of rules and protocols laid down by the McDonald’s head office.
-This ensures that customers receive a consistent level of service across all the stores nationwide.
+And remember the stores are owned by franchisees who have to follow a very strict set of rules and protocols set by the McDonald’s head office.
+This means customers get the same service across all stores nationwide.

-Customer service is at the heart of the fast-food industry.
+Customer service is key in the fast-food industry.

-Emphasize your customer service skills, such as problem-solving, communication, and the ability to handle challenging situations.
-Share examples from your past experience that showcase your dedication to providing excellent customer service.
+Highlight your customer service skills, problem solving, communication and ability to handle difficult situations.
+Share examples from your past experience where you provided excellent customer service.

-Take some time to go over times in your career when you solved a problem, either by yourself or together with other employees.
-You should have at least 3 examples that you can explain to the interviewer.
+Take some time to go over times in your career where you solved a problem, either by yourself or with other employees.
+You should have at least 3 examples you can tell the interviewer.

-Clearly identify what the problem was, what steps you took to solve the problem, and what the result was.
-As managers are expected to be able to control, motivate, and train staff, think of examples that highlight these areas of your expertise.
+State what the problem was, what you did to solve it and what was the outcome.
+As managers are expected to be able to control, motivate and train staff think of examples that show these areas of your experience.

 As a manager, you’ll be responsible for leading a team and ensuring smooth operations.
 Highlight your leadership abilities by discussing your experience in supervising and motivating team members.